ShaunaMack/cat-nip_terminalapp/Software_Development_Plan.md

 1. Search for a new purring fur baby by
     - location of the local shelters
-    - desirable features for your kitty (for example, colour - ginger)
+    - desirable features of a kitty (for example, colour - ginger)
-2. Apply to adopt your chosen bundle of joy
+2. Apply to adopt a chosen bundle of joy
-    - form created for your customer and sent to the shelter for approval
+    - form created for your customer and can be sent to the shelter for approval
-3. A stray cat can be added to the database and notifiction sent to a shelter that has room to look after cat where it will live until someone is ready to adopt the kitty baby
+3. A stray cat can be added to the database and notifiction can be sent to a shelter to look after cat where it will live until someone is ready to adopt the kitty baby

-All these features make this 'Pop-Up' cat rehoming booth easy for the chief cat adoption officer to facilitate cat and kitten rehoming in the easiest way possible.
+All these features make this 'Pop-Up' cat rehoming booth easy for the Chief Cat Adoption Officer to facilitate cat and kitten rehoming in the easiest way possible.

 ## Project Management